COBOL

 Code: Select all

 Essentially to parse out the filename correctly, everything other than the word following the word "COPY" should be ignored; that word is the filename which then needs to suffixed with one of ".cob", ".cbl", ".cbk", ".cpy", or ".txt".
+Zeus does not do any parsing, but rather it runs a regular expression search and then uses the result of that search to open the file.

 Code: Select all